 “We focused on the highly specialised, traditional craft of the so-called “bird painters” at MEISSEN.
 The challenge was to achieve something modern and fresh in combination with this naturalistic painting style.”

 Ornamental dishes are some of the most impressive pieces ever created by the Meissen manufactory.
 Originally a decorative aspect for table settings, starting in the mid-19th century they became the benchmark for the quality of Meissen craftsmanship after being presented at the World’s Fairs.

 Otto Drögsler breaks with the Meissen tradition of using a naturalistic approach to decorating structural elements by applying a full-coverage modern pattern to this historic porcelain dish design.
 The floral motif is inspired by tropical floral prints from the 1940s and features a colourfully yet muted palette that was typical for that time.
-The exotic flowers are juxtaposed with the dishes’ black and white backgrounds, offering a striking visual contrast.
-The design is hand-painted on an elaborate relief pattern, reflecting the masterful craftsmanship of Meissen’s artists, and is applied in two on-glaze firings.
-After the background has been applied and fired in the first on-glaze firing, figurative elements are painted on the piece in 10 different colours, shading is added, and then the piece is fired once again in order to achieve its characteristic brilliance.
+The exotic flowers are juxtaposed with the piece’s black and white backgrounds, offering a striking visual contrast.
+The design is hand-painted on an elaborate relief pattern, reflecting the masterful craftsmanship of Meissen’s artists, and is applied in two over-glaze firings.
+After the background has been applied and fired in the first over-glaze firing, figurative elements are painted on the piece in 10 different colours, shading is added, and then the piece is fired once again in order to achieve its characteristic brilliance.